Bang. Boom. Fizzle. Flash.

 Fireworks have been soaring into the skies of Lake Orion for weeks now—and the Fourth of July is still two weeks away.

-Why are fireworks cropping up everywhere?
+Why are ?
 Fireworks are now legal for people 18-years-old and older to purchase (and sell) in Michigan.
 Not all fireworks—but commercial fireworks including low-impact fireworks such as roman candles, fountains, bottle rockets and more.
 Professionals only can purchase large, explosive fireworks.

 “The most important thing is we don’t want people hurt; as far as I know we have not had injury reports yet,” Lake Orion Police Chief Jerry Narsh said.